 One of the island’s biggest summer celebrations, Bermuda Heroes Weekend is a Carnival-style party that features local cuisine, Soca music, a parade of bands, raft ups and more.
 Events include Friday's opening night extravaganza on Front Street, the all-night J'Ouvert Celebration, the Parade of Bands, Promoters Day events and Race Day Raft Up on Monday, National Heroes Day.

-Take a look at the events below from the most recent festival, and get ready to take part in the fun on June 14-17, 2019.
+Take a look at the events below from the most recent festival, and get ready to take part in the fun.

 Celebrating Bermuda’s Heroes

 Part of Bermuda Heroes Weekend is all about heroes, of course – those Bermudians who are “admired and acknowledged for their courage, outstanding achievements and noble qualities.”
 The most recent event recognized Gladys Carlyon de Courcy Morrell, a leader of the 30-year campaign for women’s voting rights in Bermuda, beginning in the 1920s, and Sir Edward Trenton Richards, one of a small group of visionaries who laid the foundations for the diverse, inclusive Bermuda of today.
 “To know our heroes is to know ourselves,” the event organizers wrote.
 “Our values, our collective history, who we are, and what makes us as Bermudians great.”

 Recap of past Carnival Weekends

 Opening Night: Five Star Friday

 Five Star Friday got Bermuda Heroes Weekend off to a lively start at the National Sports Center in Devonshire.
 Attendees danced to the sounds of some of the greatest soca musicians on the planet from 7 pm until midnight (or later).

 'Til the Break of Dawn: The J’Ouvert Celebration of Our Heroes